doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

     /** @Field(type="int") @Version */
     private $version;

-By default, Doctrine ODM processes updates :ref:`embed-many <embed_many>` and :ref:`reference-many <reference_many>` collections in separate write operations, which do not bump the document version.
-Users employing document versioning are encouraged to use the :ref:`atomicSet <atomic_set>` or :ref:`atomicSetArray <atomic_set_array>` strategies for such collections, which will ensure that collections are updated in the same write operation as the versioned document.
+By default, Doctrine ODM updates :ref:`embed-many <embed_many>` and :ref:`reference-many <reference_many>` collections in separate write operations, which do not bump the document version.
+Users employing document versioning are encouraged to use the :ref:`atomicSet <atomic_set>` or :ref:`atomicSetArray <atomic_set_array>` strategies for such collections, which will ensure that collections are updated in the same write operation as the versioned parent document.

 .. _BSON specification: http://bsonspec.org/spec.html
 .. _DBRef: https://docs.mongodb.com/manual/reference/database-references/#dbrefs